 In later years, I began to experience the potential of a more holistic and less fragmented yogic process, experimenting with more advanced prāṇāyāma and meditative practices, including Transcendental Meditation.
 But it wasn’t until I traveled to India, the source of yoga and where my kriyā guru granted me initiation, that a profound shift in inner expansion and deeper healing began to occur.

 I work with dedicated students to share the spiritual path together and to co-create a sattvic sādhanā, one that is hopefully more balanced and which incorporates conscious rituals in support of organically connecting to our innate being.
 We are interested in thriving and experiencing our unbounded nature, not merely in managing stress, although this naturally occurs by consistently showing up to the practice.

-My beloved teachers and gurus include James French (Haṭha Yoga), Susan Marrufo (Jñāna Yoga), Anand Mehrotra (Kriyā and Sattva Yoga), Lilla Németh (Transcendental Meditation), Daniel Pal (Transcendental Meditation), Alexey Vyazovov (Classical Yoga), and Hareesh Wallis (Tantrik Yoga). ॐ
+My beloved teachers and gurus (in alphabetical order) include James French (Haṭha Yoga), Susan Marrufo (Jñāna Yoga, Haṭha Yoga, and Meditation), Anand Mehrotra (Kriyā Yoga, Sattva Yoga, Meditation, and Yog-Vedantic Philosophy), Lilla Németh (Transcendental Meditation), Daniel Pal (Transcendental Meditation), Antonia Ruppel (Sanskrit), Alexey Vyazovov (Classical Yoga and Philosophy), and Hareesh Wallis (Tantrik Philosophy). ॐ

 © 2020 All Rights Reserved